 When the natural color of your teeth becomes darker, it starts looking unsightly.
 Your smile is your confidence and to get back those pearly whites, you need to get teeth whitening treatment.
 Tooth whitening is one of the most popular cosmetic dental treatments performed by dentists.
 This affordable cosmetic dental procedure is proven to make a remarkable difference in a person’s teeth appearance.
 In this procedure, tooth whitening products are used that lightens teeth by removing stains and discoloration.

 For tooth-whitening, you have two options- visit a dentist or get a teeth bleaching kit for DIY whitening.
 Although both methods are widely used, at-home whitening should be avoided for some reason.
 People who opt for at-home tooth-bleaching kits often end up using it incorrectly.
 And this may lead to burned or even temporarily bleached gums.
-So, this treatment is best performed by an experienced dentist.
+So, this treatment is best performed by.

 Are you now planning to get tooth whitening treatment?
 If so, here are some things that you need to know about tooth whitening before going ahead with the treatment.

 Some people have a fear that teeth whitening treatment may damage their teeth.
-But if performed professionally, the tooth whitening procedure is completely safe.
+But if performed professionally, theis completely safe.
 Your dentist will use some whitening agents that will temporarily open pores in your teeth and lift stains.
 However, there’s nothing to worry about it because your teeth will naturally re-mineralize and rehydrate.

 Sensitivity is Normal

 You might have heard that people experience some sensitivity post teeth whitening session.
 This happens because, after the session, teeth become temporarily dehydrated which results in the sensitivity.
 But this post-session sensitivity usually doesn’t last for more than 12-36 hours after whitening.

 Laser Treatment is Temporary